Buying items at a collectables auction may appear to be a bit daunting, but placing a bid is actually very simple.

 Lots with a T prefix are subject to VAT at 20% on the hammer price and on the buyers’ premium.
-Where Warwick and Warwick export the lot to a country outside the European Union, VAT will not be charged.
+Where Warwick and Warwick export the lot to a country outside the UK, VAT will not be charged.
 All other lots, with the exception of Investment Gold Coins are sold under the Auctioneers VAT Margin Scheme and are not subject to VAT on the hammer price.
 The buyers’ premium will be invoiced at 24% inclusive of VAT.
-If we export the lot to a country which is outside the European Union, VAT on the buyers’ premium will not be charged.
+If we export the lot to a country which is outside the UK, VAT on the buyers’ premium will not be charged.

 HANDLE COINS WITH CARE